Orange-OpenSource/hurl/docs/hurl.md

 Output each hurl file result to JSON.
 The format is very closed to HAR format.

-### -k, --insecure {#insecure}

-This option explicitly allows Hurl to perform "insecure" SSL connections and transfers.

-### -L, --location {#location}

-Follow redirect.
-You can limit the amount of redirects to follow by using the [--max-redirs](#max-redirs) option.
+### --max-redirs <num> {#max-redirs}

+Set maximum number of redirection-followings allowed By default, the limit is set to 50 redirections.
+Set this option to -1 to make it unlimited.

 ### -m, --max-time <seconds> {#max-time}

 Maximum time in seconds that you allow a request/response to take.
 This is the standard timeout.

 See also [--connect-timeout](#connect-timeout) option.

-### --max-redirs <num> {#max-redirs}

-Set maximum number of redirection-followings allowed By default, the limit is set to 50 redirections.
-Set this option to -1 to make it unlimited.

 ### --no-color {#no-color}